-When you think your child may have strep throat or the flu, you take them to the doctor.
-After completing some laboratory tests, the doctor will let you know what condition your child has and how to treat it.
-However, with ADHD there is no blood test or any other simple test to show whether or not ADHD is present.
+When you think your child may have strep throat or the flu, you take them to the doctor and after completing some laboratory tests, the doctor will let you know what condition your child has and how to treat it.
+However, with ADHD there is no blood test or any other simple test to show whether ADHD is present.

 Once your medical provider has gathered the information, they will compare the symptoms your child is experiencing with the Diagnostic and Statistical Manual.
 The DSM-IV provides a complete list of symptoms and helps medical professionals determine if ADHD is present.

 The complete process for diagnosing ADHD should include the following:

 A physical examination is normally completed to rule out any medical causes of the symptoms.
 Conditions such as vision problems and hearing problems can be associated with some of the symptoms of ADHD and these areas should be checked first.
 (10 Medical Symptoms That Share Symptoms with ADD/ADHD)

 ADHD is considered to be hereditary.
 Similar symptoms may be present in other family members or parents may remember that they shared similar characteristics when they were growing up.
 Some adults have discovered their diagnosis of ADHD during the diagnostic process for their child.